Salmaan-M/js-to-ts-mvp/README.md

-# 🤖 Autonomous AI Migration AgentHI
+# 🤖 Autonomous AI Migration Agent

 > **"Our project implements an autonomous AI agent that observes a codebase, reasons about migration risk, executes refactoring actions via Cline, evaluates outcomes through builds, and improves future decisions using reinforcement learning."**